-RFP / PMT Accounting System: This is the checkbox to enable the advance RFP billing system within iPoint.
-Once you place a tick in this box, a subset of RFP Accounting Settings will be displayed to the right where you can customize how the RFP process works in your company.
-Click here for RFP settings details.
-Note: If you are using AIA Progressive Billing, you must enable RFP accounting.
+Deferred Revenue Accounting System: This is the checkbox to enable the advanced Deferred Revenue billing system within iPoint.
+Once you place a tick in this box, the right side of the screen will display a subset of RFP Accounting Settings where you can customize how the Deferred Revenue process works in your company.
+Click here for Deferred Revenue settings details.
+Note: If you are using AIA Progressive Billing, you must enable Deferred Revenue accounting.

-Summarize Payment Request (Do not separate Tax/Non tax) – Selecting this option creates a single summary payment line as non-taxable instead of calculating the taxable and non-taxable portions of the payment amount.
-This is not recommended for normal accounting practices.
-Note: This option is not available and hidden from view when the RFP Accounting System is enabled.
+Summarize Payment Request (Do not separate Tax/Non-tax) – Selecting this option creates a single summary payment line as non-taxable instead of calculating the taxable and non-taxable portions of the payment amount.
+This option is not recommended for normal accounting practices.
+Note: This option is not available and hidden from view when the Deferred Revenue Accounting System is enabled.

-Invoice Modifiers on Delivery Invoices – By default, modifiers are an additional charge to customers that appear on standard or RFP invoices but are not included on delivery invoices.
+Invoice Modifiers on Delivery Invoices – By default, modifiers are an additional charge to customers that appear on standard invoices or request for payments but are not included on delivery invoices.
 Checking this option will include modifier calculations on delivery invoices.

 Use Optional Related Customer for RFP invoice – Selecting this option will use the customer listed in the Optional Related Customer on Sales Order a sales order in place of the Customer Name ( Bill To) on RFP invoices.